CLI Configuration

 Base Path

-The base path for components, stacks and workflows configurations.
+The base path for components, stacks, workflows and validation configurations.

 It can also be set using ATMOS_BASE_PATH